 The (stolen) black Porsche that Reese drives in "Bury the Lede" actually belongs to Jim Caviezel.

-Which incidentally implies that John Reese stole Jim Caviezel's car.
+Which in a stroke of FridgeHumor, incidentally implies that John Reese stole Jim Caviezel's car.